 Joel is a RU Alumni and ran on Track & Field Team as an undergraduate student.
 He first worked in the office as a Quest Assistant in 2006,followed by a Student Director in 2007 he was so influenced by his experience that he found his passion of working with students.
 He went on to pursue a Master’s Degree in Higher Education Administration from Syracuse University, worked at the University of South Carolina before finding his way back to RU and New Student Programs in 2013.
 Joel works most closely with Quest and the Quest Assistants, but loves to help with University 100.
 Joel still runs just less competitively and is looking to run a few races this year including a Disney Half Marathon.

 Lindsay Skeens is a Radford Alum and graduated with a degree in journalism in 2010.
 She worked with New Student Programs in a variety of roles during her time as a student, and now works with the parent side of Quest and the UNIV100 program.
 She also splits her time with the admissions office and loves traveling and recruiting new Highlanders.
 Originally from Northern Virginia, she loves spending weekends there with her family and friends, and is always thinking about her next travel adventure.

-Debbie's been at Radford for 19 years and with New Student Programs for 17.
+Debbie has been at Radford for 19 years and with New Student Programs for 17 years.
 She keeps everyone on their toes, and has a list for everything.
 Debbie handles all of the purchasing and personnel paperwork, not only for NSP but the Learning Assistance and Resource Center as well.